galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 >    > ### {% icon comment %} Comment
 >    >
 >    > Let's have a look at the parameters and their value:
->    > 1.
-'Number of reads mapped to a gene for it to be counted as expressed': by default, only one read needs to be mapped to a gene for it to be counted as 'expressed'.
-We can be a little bit more stringent here and increase the number of reads that need to be mapped to a gene for it to be categorised as 'expressed'.
+>    > 1. *"Number of reads mapped to a gene for it to be counted as expressed"*: by default, only one read needs to be mapped to a gene for it to be counted as "expressed".
+We can be a little bit more stringent here and increase the number of reads that need to be mapped to a gene for it to be categorised as "expressed".
->    > 2.
-'Minimum library size (mapped reads) to filter cells on': This value asks how many mapped reads from each cell do you require to be mapped to your genome to be included in downstream analysis.
+>    > 2. *"Minimum library size (mapped reads) to filter cells on"*: This value asks how many mapped reads from each cell do you require to be mapped to your genome to be included in downstream analysis.
 We can see from our plots that we have a few cells that have less than 200,000 reads.
 200,000 can still be quite a lot of reads (depending on the experiment), but we can use a smaller number to see what the initial effect of filtering is.
 Initially, use 100,000 as the value here.
->    > 3.
-'Minimum number of expressed genes': You can see that some cells only express a few hundred genes, so we'll remove these cells also.
+>    > 3. *"Minimum number of expressed genes"*: You can see that some cells only express a few hundred genes, so we'll remove these cells also.
->    > 4.
-'Maximum % of mitochondrial genes expressed per cell'.
+>    > 4. *"Maximum % of mitochondrial genes expressed per cell"*.
 You can see that as well as having one obvious outlier (~37%).
 >    {: .comment}
 >
 {: .hands_on}